francofabio/spring-web-partialresult/README.md

 <strong>Java 1.8 is required.</strong>

 ## Quick start
-This framework uses the <a href="https://github.com/binartecnologia/sjog">Simple Java Object-Graph</a> library to resolve the properties that will be used to generate JSON response.
+This framework uses the <a href="https://github.com/binartecnologia/sjog">Simple Java Object-Graph</a> library to resolve the properties, that will be used to generate JSON response.
 Therefore the same rules used in that library will be applied by this framework.

 To configure your spring to use spring-web-partialresult, you should include the package br.com.binarti.spring.web.partialresult in your component scan and enable AspectJ.